Radom Department

 Administrative division of the Duchy of Warsaw, 1810–1815.
 Radom Department is yellow in the center-south.

 Radom Department (Polish: Departament radomski) was a unit of administrative division and local government in Polish Duchy of Warsaw in years 1809–1815.

+Added in 1809, after the Polish - Austrian War (the four departments of former West Galicia were created by a royal decree on February 24, 1810.
 Its capital city was Radom, and it was further divided onto 10 powiats.

+In 1810 Radom became the center of the region replacing Sandomierz.
+It was surrounded by natural boarders from the North, East, and West via the Vistula and Pilicia rivers.
+Its size was approximately 15,000 km^{2} with a population of around 350,000.

 In 1815 it was transformed into Sandomierz Voivodeship.